linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/12 Binomial Option Pricing - Basic Concepts.md

 # One-Period Example with a Forward Tree

 We began this section by assuming that the stock price followed the binomial tree in Figure 1.
-The up and down stock prices of  $30 and$ 60 were selected to make the example easy to follow.
+The up and down stock prices of  \$30 and\$ 60 were selected to make the example easy to follow.
 Now we present an example where everything is the same except that we use equation (9) to construct the up and down moves.

 Suppose volatility is 30\%.
 Since the period is 1 year, we have h = 1, so that \sigma \sqrt{h} = 0.30.
 We also have S_0 = \41, r = 0.08, and \delta = 0.
 Using equation (9), we get